 Don't Share Your Password, Even with Co-Workers

-Instead, always use the built-in delegation or sharing function of whatever you want to share, and grant permissions to the other person.
-Select the other person's user name or e-mail address, and select what permissions that user should have (such as read-only vs. edit).
-Every app is different.
-Delegating access to your Google-hosted Inbox is very different from sharing a Microsoft OneDrive folder, or your calendar in Microsoft Outlook.
-And in some cases, it's best done by your IT support provider in the administrator's console for the relevant resource.
+But how do you do this?
+Well, every app requires different techniques.
+Delegating access to your Google-hosted mailbox is very different from sharing a Microsoft OneDrive folder, or your calendar in Microsoft Outlook.
+In some cases, sharing or delegation is best done by your IT support provider in the administrator's console for the relevant resource.
 To allow someone else log in to your laptop, you should create a new user account on the laptop for that user.
 If you're not sure how to do any of this, contact your IT support provider for help.

-By doing it this way:
+By doing it the proper way:

 • You won't have to deal with problems that arise when a second form of authentication is required (such as a confirmation prompt on your phone) for someone else to log in using your identity.